-UPDATE - On September 6, a Hanover Circuit Court hearing was held to determine if the lawsuit would move forward to trial given the defendents' request to dismiss it.
-The judge's decision is expected by the end of September.
+September 6, 2020 – A Hanover Circuit Court hearing was held to determine whether the lawsuit would move to trial, given the defendants' request to dismiss it.
+The judge's decision was expected by the end of September.

 Citizens Appeal Hanover County Board of Supervisors Vote to Allow Wegmans Distribution Center